oliverrgs/coin-game/README.md

 - **Turn Counter**: Track your progress toward the 50-spin limit
 - **Strategy Hints**: Built-in strategy guide for optimal play
 - **New Game**: Start fresh anytime with the New Game button
+- **😈 Malicious Mode**: Optional challenge mode where the game actively works against you

 ## 🚀 Getting Started